MartianMinsky/FinalProjectLT/README.md

 	2. Can also take a number from stdin between 1-10 to again test one of the sample questions.
 	3. Type a question to stdin.

+	 4. Pass a file with ids and questions separated by a tab.